This post was originally posted April 10, 2020 and was updated June 19th, 2020

-Due to coronavirus / covid-19, many MBA admits (who are applying in R3) are now looking at the different scenarios and outcomes and wondering if they should ask the MBA program that they have been accepted to if they can defer (that is, delay) enrolling in the MBA program by one year.
+Due to coronavirus / COVID-19, many MBA admits (and those who applied in the extended R3) are now looking at the different scenarios and outcomes and wondering if they should ask the MBA program that they have been accepted to if they can defer (that is, delay) enrolling in the MBA program by one year.
 In other words, instead of enrolling in August or September of 2020, instead asking the school if they can enroll the following academic year instead.

 This is for 2 key reasons: